albaintor/integration_panasonicbluray/FIRMWARE_PATCH.md

 ## Patch the firmware

 1. Put the USB back in your computer
-2. Optional : you change change the srt (subtitle files) font, browse in the USB key and edit the `0_setup.ini` file
+2. Optional : if you want to change the srt (subtitle files) font, browse in the USB key and edit the `0_setup.ini` file
 3. In the terminal, go into the USB drive - normally a path like `/media/lu/XXX` - and launch (still `lulu` password for root when requested) :

-If a `Checksum error` appears, don't go further : restart the backup step earlier
+If a `Checksum error` appears, don't go further : restart the backup steps earlier
 ```bash
 cd /media/lu/XXX
 sudo bash 2_patch.sh